CliffChurgin/elementor-developers-docs/src/theme-conditions/condition-group-type.md

 <Badge type="tip" vertical="top" text="Elementor Pro" /> <Badge type="warning" vertical="top" text="Advanced" />

-Conditions are grouped into types.
+Conditions are grouped by type.
 There are several pre-defined types to choose from, based on the [WordPress Template Hierarchy](https://wphierarchy.com/).
-When creating new conditions, we have to assign the conditions to a specific type.
+When creating a new condition, we have to assign the condition to a specific type.

 ## Group Method

-Feild group is deffined by the following mwthod:
+Field group is defined by the following method:

 ```php
 class Elementor_Test_Condition extends \ElementorPro\Modules\ThemeBuilder\Conditions\Condition_Base {